 In particular, ensuring that you don’t send a generic resume to every job you are interested in is vital.
-Otherwise, you could end up pouting potential employer off rather than securing an interview.
+Otherwise, you could end up pouting potential employers off rather than securing an interview.

 Instead, it’s crucial to take note of the skills and qualities mentioned in the job specification you are applying for.
 Then you can make sure that your resume makes reference to these along with evidence of when you have used them.
 This being something that is much more likely to get you through the candidate selection phase.

 Another way to make your job search much more effective is to work with one of the many employment agencies out there.
-In fact, doing this can help to connect you with businesses that have the best opportunities much more quickly than if you go it alone.
+Doing this can help to connect you with businesses that have the best opportunities much more quickly than if you go it alone.

 Some agencies even offer advice and training too.
-Something that will ensure your skills stay razor-sharp, and help you to be as employable as possible even while you’re not in work.
-Something that can make a massive difference on your applications when the opportunities do start to come your way.
+Something that will ensure your skills stay razor-sharp, and help you to be as employable as possible even while you’re not at work.
+Something that can make a massive difference in your applications when the opportunities do start to come your way.